mgorav/semantic-data-catalog/README.md

 useful search hits on the data assets in data catalog.
 With the rise of _"Data Mesh"_, which proposes, data products (as _composition of data assets_) are organized in _"domains"_.
 This further adds to the search challenge in a data catalog.

-So,how can we address this?
+So, how can we address this?
 Let's throw, the latest buzzwords - ChatGPT, LLM etc - potentially they can and will.

+Setting the record straight, data catalog helps in "Searching **_for_** data" and NOT "Searching **_in_** data".

+However, searching for data really facilitates, searching in data.
+Searching engine like Google, also works in similar.
+All the search query, first hit Google catalog before finding the exact details.
+This is all achieved using semantic search.

 _However_ - I do believe, Data Catalog should be **_"Semantic Data Catalog"_**.
-In this blog, let's explore - **_"Semantic Data Catalog"_**.
+In this blog, let's explore—**_"Semantic Data Catalog"_**.

 ## Semantic Data Catalog

+**_`Semantic Data Catalog = Data Catalog + Semantic Search`_**

 A semantic data catalog is an intelligent catalog/inventory of data assets that automatizes sharing common meanings of data across data silos and provides a means to define hierarchies and relationships featuring semantic reasoning.
 It serves as a queryable, AI-enabled knowledge encyclopedia of the organization.